-Our Health & Wellness sales platform provides comprehensive healthcare payments and financing solutions, through a network of providers and health systems, for those seeking health and wellness care for themselves, their families and their pets, and includes our CareCredit brand, as well as partners such as Walgreens.
-Health & Wellness accounted for \$3.2 billion, or 16%, of our total interest and fees on loans for the year ended December 31, 2023.
+Our Health & Wellness sales platform provides comprehensive healthcare payments and financing solutions, through a network of providers and health related retail locations, for those seeking health and wellness care for themselves, their families and their pets, and includes our CareCredit brand, as well as partners such as Walgreens.
+Health & Wellness accounted for \$3.7 billion, or 17%, of our total interest and fees on loans for the year ended December 31, 2024.

-We offer customers a CareCredit-branded private label credit card that may be used across our network of CareCredit providers and our CareCredit Dual Card offering, access to installment loans in select providers, our Walgreens private label and Dual Card, along with complementary products such as Pets Best pet insurance.
-In November 2023, we entered into an agreement for the sale of Pets Best for consideration comprising a combination of cash and an equity interest in Independence Pet Holdings, Inc. The transaction is expected to close in the first quarter of 2024.
+We offer customers a CareCredit-branded private label credit card that may be used across our network of CareCredit providers and our CareCredit Dual Card offering, access to installment loans at select providers and our Walgreens private label and Dual Card.
+In March 2024, we expanded our installment loan offering in health and wellness, including cosmetic, audiology and dentistry through our acquisition of Ally Lending.

+In March 2024, we also sold Pets Best Insurance Services, LLC ("Pets Best") for consideration comprising a combination of cash and an equity interest in Independence Pet Holdings, Inc.